-Here is our Top 16 for the last two weeks, celebrating work and successes to grow and strengthen the Great Falls regional economy.
+Here is our Top 18 for this week, celebrating work and successes to grow and strengthen the Great Falls regional economy.

 We are HUNGRY to Grow the Great Falls regional economy, create higher wage jobs, build our tax base, improve our market competitiveness, and enhance the quality of life and economic opportunity for residents of Great Falls, Cascade County, and the entire 13-county Great Falls trade area.

 President & CEO

 Connect with me on LinkedIn to network with the Great Falls region.

 Forward the GFDA Top 10 to friends and colleagues.
 You can join our distribution list HERE or text GFDA to 22828.

 “Be nicer to your customers than your competitors.”

 GFDA Job Openings

 Commercial Loan Processor and Operations Assistant

 Community Development Financial Institution (CDFI)